libriscv/rvscript/micro/README.md

 ## Troubleshooting

+- Can I build these binaries on Windows?
+	- Yes, with WSL2 you can build these binaries without making any changes to the build system or code.
+It just works.
+- Should I enable the RISC-V compressed instructions (C-extension)?
+	- Maybe.
+I've seen it increase performance overall, but I've also seen the opposite more often.
+It's disabled by default.
 - I'm unable to execute a specific function on a remote machine.
 	- You have to remotely execute a function that exists on that machine, and not the machine you are executing from.
 - After using `vmcall()` on a machine it stops working